Digicore: 2010s–2020s: Origins

+Jane Remover, photographed in April 2025, has been described as "the face of digicore".

-In 2018, Dalton, a figure in the digicore scene, started a Minecraft and Discord server called "Loser's Club" that became a haven for several of the most popular artists within the digicore scene such as Quinn, Kmoe, Glaive, Ericdoa and Midwxst.
+In 2018, Dalton, a figure in the digicore scene, started a Minecraft and Discord server called "Loser's Club", which became a hub for several of the most popular artists within the digicore scene such as Quinn, Kmoe, Glaive, Ericdoa and Midwxst.
 These artists drew primary influence from Bladee and his collective Drain Gang, which inspired a microgenre known as "draincore".
 By 2019, the influence of the hyperpop duo 100 gecs, led the genre to be renamed "digicore", as a way to distinguish itself from the emerging hyperpop scene.
-Other notable artists include oaf1, dreamcache, valentine, capoxxo, twikipedia, lei, kurtains, i9bonsai, kmoe, brakence, d0llywood1, dante red, angelus, fortuneswan, funeral, blxty, tropes, Lucy Bedroque, and quannnic.

-In 2020, the microgenre saw a rise in popularity during the COVID-19 pandemic, with teenage artists who were out of school primarily making music during the lockdowns.
+The early scene was centered around various SoundCloud collectives such as Helix Tears, Novagang, bloodhounds, slowsilver03, Varsity, Graveem1nd, Co-op and Goonncity.
+In 2020, the style saw a rise in popularity during the COVID-19 pandemic, with teenage artists who were out of school primarily making music during the lockdowns.
+According to British magazine The Face:

+The pandemic forced 100 gecs to postpone their world tour twice, but it didn't stop their rise.
+During various lockdowns, the r/100gecs subreddit gained thousands of members, the band threw a fundraising festival inside Minecraft and they inspired a new generation of American producers to experiment with an intense genre – called either hyperpop or digicore – from their bedrooms.

 Around that time, TikTok, particularly Alt TikTok, played a key role in popularising the scene, through video edits to two viral songs "NEVER MET!" by CMTEN and Glitch Gum and "Pressure" by Yungster Jack and David Shawty.'
 In 2021, the digicore album Frailty by Jane Remover (who previously pioneered the dariacore microgenre) received praise on mainstream music sites Pitchfork and Paste, with the Fader stating the album established Jane Remover as "the face of digicore".
+Jane Remover has also been described as a "digicore pioneer" by the NME.

+Writing for Pitchfork, music journalist Kieran Press-Reynolds featured several songs in a list titled "A Deeply Incomplete Canon of Hyperpop-Digicore", the list included Oaf1, Dreamcache, Valentine, Capoxxo, Twikipedia, Lei, Kurtains, I9bonsai, Kmoe, Brakence, D0llywood1, Quannnic, Dante Red, Angelus, Fortuneswan, Funeral, Blxty, Tropes.
+Other notable digicore artists include Lucy Bedroque.

-Digicore would influence the development of several microgenres such as sigilkore, jerk and hexd.
+Digicore would influence the development of several microgenres such as sigilkore, jerk, and hexd.